-Learn the latest cost of living in Kauai Island, HI, which includes the cost of living index info, housing, food, transportation, & more.
+Learn the latest cost of living on Kauai, which includes the cost of living index info, housing, food, transportation, & more.

 Cost of living, in simplest terms, is the amount of money required for a person to maintain a certain standard of living in a particular area.
 It is usually the basis for assessing the affordability of living in one city versus another and includes the costs of housing, food, transportation, health care, taxes, and other necessities.
 The cost of living index is a theoretical price index that measures the relative cost of living in a specific location over a specific period of time.
 This type of information can be very helpful if you are considering moving to a new city or state.

-2020 Cost of Living Index in Kauai Island, Hawaii
+2020 Cost of Living Index on Kauai Island, Hawaii

 If you are considering relocating to Kauai Island, Hawaii, it would be to your best interest to research on current data that can help you determine if your expected income will allow you to maintain your current lifestyle at the least.
 The table below shows recent cost of living indexes for this lovely city.

 This table shows the cost of living indexes for the island of Kauai, the Aloha State, and the whole of the United States.
 When comparing the cost of living index of two or more locations, you will notice that the values of the primary location are all fixed at 100, whereas the values of the other location/s that is/are being compared to it are either higher or lower than 100, depending on the actual costs of the basic goods and services in these areas.
 In the table above, the primary location is the United States and all of the values under the column for the United States are constant at 100, while the ones for the other two locations are either higher or lower than 100.